A complete guide to scattering cremated remains

 Scattering cremation remains by airplane.

 Scattering ashes by air is an option for those who are landlocked.
-It is not as common as sea scattering, as it requires the specialized services of an airplane and pilot and can be expensive.
-Air scattering can be accompanied or unaccompanied, but as most services are offered by small planes, it does not suit a large group.
+It is less common than sea scattering because it requires specialized aircraft and a pilot, and can be expensive.

-One of the most difficult aspects of air scattering is ensuring that the cremains do not blow back into the cabin.
-Most air scattering companies that specialize have the equipment to enable the safe dispersal of the ashes without the risk of the cremains blowing into the airplane.
+One of the most challenging aspects of air scattering is preventing cremains from blowing back into the cabin.
+Most specialized air-scattering companies have the equipment to safely disperse ashes without the risk of cremains blowing into the aircraft.

 Points to consider: